How to Change Screen Resolution in Windows 11 (Step-by-Step)

 For a complete walkthrough on correcting your resolution once you’ve identified the problem, see our guide to changing screen resolution on Windows and Mac.

-Did you know you can run Windows at 4K resolution even if you only own a 1080p monitor?
-Both NVIDIA and AMD offer driver-level features to achieve this, known as Dynamic Super Resolution (DSR) and Virtual Super Resolution (VSR), respectively.
+Did you know you can run Windows at 4K resolution even if you only own a 1080p monitor→ Both NVIDIA and AMD offer driver-level features to achieve this, known as DSR and VSR, respectively.

 Sometimes, Windows simply refuses to show your monitor’s native resolution in the display settings.
 This is almost always caused by a corrupted EDID (Extended Display Identification Data) handshake between the monitor and the GPU.

 Power users can bypass Windows restrictions using a free tool called Custom Resolution Utility (CRU).
-CRU allows you to inject custom resolutions directly into the Windows registry, forcing the OS to output exactly the pixel count and refresh rate you demand.
-Be extremely careful when using CRU: forcing a pixel clock that exceeds your monitor's hardware capabilities will result in a blank "Out of Range" screen, requiring a boot into Safe Mode to undo the registry changes.
+CRU lets you inject custom resolutions directly into the Windows registry.
+This forces the OS to output your desired pixel count and refresh rate.

 A common mistake is buying a high-resolution, high-refresh-rate monitor and forgetting to enable the refresh rate in Windows.
 By default, Windows 10 and 11 will set any new display to 60Hz to ensure maximum compatibility.